 For each station, the records are corrected for the elevation difference between that station and Bremen according to the International Standard Atmosphere , and by the relative change present in the MERRA-2 satellite-era reanalysis between the two locations.

 The estimated value at Bremen is computed as the weighted average of the individual contributions from each station, with weights proportional to the inverse of the distance between Bremen and a given station.

-The stations contributing to this reconstruction are: West Georgia Regional Airport - O V Gray Field (86%, 10 kilometers, south); Cartersville Airport (7%, 52 kilometers, northeast); and Fulton County Airport-Brown Field (6%, 58 kilometers, east).
+The stations contributing to this reconstruction are: West Georgia Regional Airport - O V Gray Field (82%, 10 kilometers, south) and Paulding Northwest Atlanta Airport (18%, 28 kilometers, northeast).

 All data relating to the Sun's position (e.g., sunrise and sunset) are computed using astronomical formulas from the book, Astronomical Tables of the Sun, Moon and Planets , by Jean Meeus.